Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-8-rds-aurora-elasticache/extra-8.4-aurora-binlog-replication/extra-8.4.md

 Setting up Aurora MySQL _binlog replication_ across regions is a common pattern when you need cross-region disaster recovery or read scaling with external MySQL systems.

-In this example, we setup Aurora MySQL primary Cluster in one region and a second Aurora MySQL cluster in another region.
+In this example, we setup Aurora MySQL primary Cluster in one region and a secondary Aurora MySQL cluster in another region.
-We configure _binlog replication_ from the primary instance to the main cluster to the instance in the second cluster.
+We configure _binlog replication_ from the primary instance in the main cluster to the instance in the secondary cluster.

 Here we have two template and two stacks in different regions.